unt-libraries/untl-metadata-documentation/docs/fields/contributor.rst

 *********

--   UNT Creator Role `controlled vocabulary <https://digital2.library.unt.edu/vocabularies/agent-qualifiers/>`_
+-   UNT Contributor Role `controlled vocabulary <https://digital2.library.unt.edu/vocabularies/agent-qualifiers/>`_
--   [Creator and Contributor Definitions][definition page] (how to choose which one to use)
+-   [Contributor and Contributor Definitions][definition page] (how to choose which one to use)
 -   `UNT Name App <https://digital2.library.unt.edu/name/>`_
 -   Library of Congress